domimaller/bitrise-homework/README.md

 ## Proposed improvements for production:

 ### New features
-Expand user API with DELETE /tasks/<resource_id> for deleting queued but processed/executed task, or just create another subpath for tasks such as POST /tasks/<resource_id>/abort to cancel a queued task.
+Expand user API with DELETE /tasks/<resource_id> for deleting queued but not processed/executed task, or just create another subpath for tasks such as POST /tasks/<resource_id>/abort to cancel a queued task.
 Second approach might be better as the existing resource could still inform user that the task was cancelled.

 ### Deployment and scaling